 Retractable leashes are controversial (see below for more information) - but in the right situations they can provide a more interesting walk for your dog.
 In this article, Richard Cross lists his top picks for the best retractable dog leash.

-If you understand the risks of a retractable leash and still want one for your pet, the TaoTronics is my top pick.
+If you understand the risks of a retractable dog leash and still want one for your pet, the TaoTronics is my top pick.
 It's a durable option that feels comfortable to hold, which is important on long walks.
 The tape-style design reduces the chance of a nasty injury, while the extra poop-bag holder is a bonus.
 I also think it provides great value for money.

-A regular leash forces a dog to walk at your pace.
+Regular leashes force your pet to walk at your pace.
 Extendable leashes, on the other hand, allow your dog to sniff and explore his surroundings.
 For this reason, they are popular amongst owners who want to provide a more interesting walk.

-Before we go any further though, I need to admit something: I'm not a huge fan of retractable leashes.
+Before we go any further though, I need to admit something: I'm not a huge fan of retractable dog leashes.
 I have safety concerns about this type of leash - for both the owner and dog.
 From a training perspective, I also find you have much less control, and it's easy to accidentally reinforce bad behaviours.

 Even so, I still occasionally use one - and I can see why many owners like them.
 If I don't trust a dog's recall, for example, they are great for open spaces where I know there are no people, dogs or other dangers.